NurzatRakhman/k_means/README.md

-# K_means
+# K_Means

-K-means is a prototype-based clustering method, i.e. the clusters are represented by prototypes (eg center).
+K-Means is a prototype-based clustering method, i.e. the clusters are represented by prototypes (eg center).
 Normally one looks at data from the n-dimensional continuous space.
 The goal is to divide given data points into K clusters.

 Given